bleedingedgeai/bleedingedge.ai/README.md

 # bleedingedge.ai

-Bleeding edge is a feed of noteworthy developments in AI and machine learning. this site is very much a work in progress. please send feedback!
+bleeding edge is a feed of noteworthy developments in AI. this site is very much a work in progress. please send suggestions and feedback!

 ### Getting started